andylikescodes/SentimentalAnalysis/README.md

 # SentimentalAnalysis

+This project is to build a classifier to classify tweets into negative and positive sentiments.
+The data set includes more than 60,000 tweets that are uncleaned.
+The project includes preprocessing data and building a Naive Bayes classifier.

 4/29/2015 10:49am

 Add two other classifiers in the Classifiers.py: decision tree and maximun entropy, but they are not performing as good as the naive bayes.